-A 14” BC diameter impeller is the smallest to power my cyclone and have the 1000 CFM airflow recommended by those firms that guarantee customer air quality.
-WMH Tools sells Jet and Powermatic DC-1900 excellent 14” impellers for a very reasonable price of around $100.
+A 14" BC diameter impeller is the smallest to power my cyclone and have the 1000 CFM airflow recommended by those firms that guarantee customer air quality.
+If you use a 14" impeller then all of your ducting and down drops must be 7" in diameter.
+If you use 6" ducting with this size impeller you will only get about 785 CFM airflow.
+WMH Tools sells Jet and Powermatic DC-1900 excellent 14" impellers for a very reasonable price of around $100.
 Unfortunately, these come with proprietary hub that needs replaced to work with a standard motor shaft.
-I made arrangements with Inchs Machinery of Loomis California (916) 652-0628 to offer replacement taper lock hub arbors that will let these impellers work with standard 7/8” keyed motor shafts.
+I made arrangements with Inchs Machinery of Loomis California (916) 652-0628 to offer replacement taper lock hub arbors that will let these impellers work with standard 7/8" keyed motor shafts.

 You will need some solid-core 3/4" plywood or MDF to cut your 18" diameter cyclone top ring with 9" hole.